-The founder apportions the bequest between the heirs, choosing x so as to maximize their total wealth:
+The founder apportions the bequest between the heirs, choosing x so as to maximize their total wealth: 5

-(1) $$w_f = w_1 + w_2.$$
+$$w_f = w_1 + w_2, (1)$$

 The distinctive feature of the model is that the law constrains the founder's ability to allocate assets among his heirs.
 As we shall see in Section III, in many countries the law sets a minimum share of the estate that each heir must receive.
-We capture this legal constraint by assuming that the founder must assign a minimum fraction u of total wealth to the noncontrolling heir, that is, $w_2 = x \ge u$ , and therefore entitles heir 2 to challenge any apportionment of the estate that does not satisfy this condition in court.
-Henceforth we shall refer to 1 - u (the maximum fraction that can be bequeathed to the controlling heir) as a measure of the "permissiveness of inheritance law."
+We capture this legal constraint by assuming that the founder must assign a minimum fraction u of total wealth to the non-controlling heir, that is, $w_2 = x \ge u$, and therefore entitles heir 2 to challenge any of private benefits) to recover their money.

+4 The intuitive reason for this is that, when heir 2 remains within the investor base, he can still demand that future cash flows corresponding to his shares (or bonds) be paid out to him and not be pledged to external financiers.
+In practice, this requires that heir 2's claims cannot be diluted by those of the external financiers.
+So external financiers cannot count on the cash flows earmarked to heir 2, but only on those accruing to heir 1 (net apportionment of the estate that does not satisfy this condition in court.6 Henceforth we shall refer to 1-u (the maximum fraction that can be bequeathed to the controlling heir) as a measure of the "permissiveness of inheritance law".
 For instance, totally permissive legislation would make this measure equal to 1, so that the controlling heir can inherit the entire firm.